quixio/quix-streams/docs/advanced/schema-registry.md

 The current implementation wraps Confluent's serializers and deserializers, which are tightly coupled with the Schema Registry.

 To integrate your existing Schema Registry, pass `SchemaRegistryClientConfig` to your serializers and deserializers.
 Additional optional configuration can be provided via `SchemaRegistrySerializationConfig`.

+> NOTE: Not every `Serializer`/`Deserializer` uses `SchemaRegistrySerializationConfig`; refer to each serialization type below for
+> valid use.

 ```python
 from quixstreams.models import (